 11) The Psalms also speak directly to the sacrifice and atoning grace of Christ: Psalms 16:8-11; 40:7-8.
-When we sing the Psalms we not only hear about Christ but even the very words of our Shepherd: e.g. Psalm 22:1.
+When we sing the Psalms we not only hear about Christ but even the very words of our Shepherd exhorting us to look to him: e.g. Psalm 22:1.

 12) By way of comparison these so called difficulties in the Psalms are trifles compared to errors of man-made hymns.
 It is far preferable to sing about “antiquated” practices that God once approved than to sing of utter falsehoods and errors about God or convictions and statements that have not received God’s approval.

 1. This percentage is, in fact, far less when considering these statements compared to the actual number of verses in the Psalms.